devanshbatham/contributor-access-policy/access-control-list/agave-member-access.md

-This is a page for keeping track of members with different levels of access to the Solana Labs monorepo.
+This is a page for keeping track of members with different levels of access to the Agave monorepo.

 | GitHub User    | Discord ID                       | Access Level |
 |----------------|----------------------------------|--------------|